omcdrucifer/Recommended-Games/source/README.md

 user scores are on a 10 scale and I wanted to keep things simple.
 This is simply a concept project.

+12-13-24

+The app is now feature complete.
+Aside from aesthetic improvements, it does what I wanted it to.

+This is just a concept project, so I kept the dataset small.
+The graph holds 5 genres, with 5 titles each.

+The dict that holds the blurbs contains short blurbs for each of the 25 titles.
+I put my best effor in with controlling the format of the returned print statements.

+I plan to apply some of this to an upcoming personal portfolio project I am thinking up currently.